MJoergen/formal/INSTALL.md

      {
 ```

-Everything else worked fine just be following the instructions in the above link.
+Everything else worked fine just by following the instructions in the above link.

 ## Install GNAT, GHDL, and the ghdl-yosys-plugin